 Most people who own property have home insurance.
 However, many of them do not know exactly what their insurance does and does not cover.
-Typical home insurance plans cover the same general items but there are atypical plans that provide other coverage so it is important to read your policy closely.
+Typical home insurance plans cover the same general items but there are atypical plans that provide other coverage.
+Because of this, it is important to read your policy closely.

 This is the part of your insurance policy that covers incidents such as hurricanes or fires.
 It provides for repair or rebuilding of the structure itself after a covered incident.
 However, dwelling coverage in typical plans does not include floods or earthquakes, two major perils that can devastate a home.
-Coverage options for these types of incidents are usually available to be added to your coverage for an additional fee depending on where you live.
+Coverage options for these types of incidents are usually available for an additional fee depending on where you live.

 Many people have structures besides their house on their property.
 The most common example is a detached garage but it can also include any detached building such as sheds or in-law units.
 In most cases the coverage for these structures is 10 percent of the dwelling coverage.
 This means that a policy for $100,000 dwelling coverage includes $10,000 of damage coverage for other structures on the property.
 The same criteria for qualified damages apply to other buildings on the property as well as the main dwelling in most cases.

-The things inside your home have value, too, and are covered to a certain extent by your typical home insurance policy.
+The things inside your home have value, too.
+They are covered to a certain extent by your typical home insurance policy.
 As well as covering situations that caused damage to the home such as fires and hurricanes, contents coverage typically applies to burglaries and other thefts as well.
 A typical policy provides 50-70 percent of the dwelling coverage as contents coverage.

 However, contents coverage typically has limits on certain items and does not cover others.
 For example, the limit on most standard polices for jewelery lost to theft is $1500.
 If you own a necklace worth $10,000 you might want to take out additional coverage for it.

 Homeowners are on the hook to prove that they owned the things they claim after an incident, so it is to your advantage to take a detailed inventory of your belongings.
 Photographs are helpful, too.
-Store the inventory and photos somewhere outside of the home so that they can be retrieved in the event of a fire, hurricane or other covered disaster.
+Store the inventory and photos somewhere outside of the home.
+That way, you can retrieve in the event of a fire, hurricane or other covered disaster.

 Loss of Use